Hot Tub Holidays

 End of month = High demand

-Two Bank Holidays and the school half term break mean plenty of opportunity for a long weekend or a full week away in May.
-Early May bank holiday is on the 5th, Spring bank holiday is on Monday the 26th – same day the school half term holidays begin (approx).
+Two Bank Holidays and the school half term break should provide many with the opportunity for a long weekend or a full week away in May.
+Early May bank holiday is on the 8th, Spring bank holiday is on Monday the 25th together with school half term holidays beginning (approx.).

 All month = Med demand